Roberto Donadoni: Style of play

-Regarded as one of Italy's greatest ever wingers, Donadoni was a consistent, versatile, and talented player, who was capable of playing anywhere in midfield except for defensive midfield.
-Due to his versatility, he could play on either wing, through the centre, or as an attacking midfielder, although he was most frequently deployed on the right flank.
-He was an important member of his club and national sides throughout his career, standing out for his explosive pace, agility, dribbling skills, and technical ability; he often beat players with feints both in one on one situations, or when undertaking individual runs.
-He was also known for his stamina and tactical intelligence, which enabled him to function as a box-to-box player.
+Donadoni was a consistent, versatile, and talented player, who was capable of playing anywhere in midfield except for defensive midfield.
+Due to his versatility, he could play on either wing, through the centre, or as an attacking midfielder, although he was most frequently deployed on the right flank, but would often switch positions over the course of a match.
+When deployed on the left wing, he often cut inside into the centre of the pitch.
+He stood out for his explosive pace, agility, dribbling skills, creativity, and technical ability; he often beat players with feints both in one on one situations, or when undertaking individual runs.
+He was also known for his stamina, defensive work-rate, and tactical intelligence, which enabled him to function as a box-to-box player.
 Particularly in his later career he operated in a more creative midfield role as a playmaker, due to his ability to orchestrate attacking moves for his team with his vision and passing.
 Donadoni was capable of delivering assists to teammates in the area from curling crosses or set-pieces.
-He was also a powerful and accurate striker of the ball from distance with either foot, despite being naturally right-footed, and an effective free kick taker.
-Michel Platini described him as Italy's greatest player of the 1990s.
+Although he was not a particularly prolific player in front of goal throughout his career, he was also a powerful and accurate striker of the ball from distance with either foot, despite being naturally right-footed, and an effective free kick taker.
+He was also known for his reserved character off the pitch.
 Regarding his playing style, Donadoni once commented "My greatest satisfaction comes from making the pass that leads to the goal."
+Some of his major influences were Gianni Rivera, Johann Cruyff, and Franz Beckenbauer.